Writing My Own Programming Language

 ╰ EXPRESSION (STRING) ["Hello world!"]

-The parser is where syntax errors are caught.
-If you reference an undeclared variable or forget a parentheses, the parser knows because the token stream doesn't match the expected grammar.
+The parser is also where syntax errors are caught.
+If you, for instance, reference an undeclared variable or forget a parentheses, the parser knows because the current token doesn't match the expected grammar based on previous tokens.

 3. Type Checker (Semantic Analysis)

 This is where Phase's static typing is enforced.
-The type checker walks the AST and verifies that operations are correct: you can't assign a string to an integer variable, you can't use a variable before you declare it, etc.
+The type checker walks along the AST and verifies that all operations are correct, so you can't mismatch variable types in assignment or arithmetic.

 4. Bytecode Generator (Compilation)

-The bytecode generator takes the AST (after it passes type checking) and compiles it into bytecode: a custom, Assembly-like instruction set that's much simpler to execute than the AST itself.
+The type-checked AST is now taken by the bytecode generator and compiled into bytecode: a custom, Assembly-like instruction set that's much simpler to execute than the AST itself.

-Phase uses a stack-based architecture, meaning operations push and pop values from a storage stack — in the order of Last-In, First-Out (LIFO).
+For Phase, I specifically implemented a stack-based architecture, meaning that operations push and pop values from a storage 'stack' — in the order of Last-In, First-Out (LIFO).

-For example, our previous AST will compile into this hexadecimal bytecode:
+Our code's AST now compiles into this hexadecimal bytecode:

 00 00 00